abirjameel/abirjameel.github.io/index.md

 show_tile: false
 ---

-I'm currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+I'm always open to discuss exciting freelance opportunities which requires research and build innovative solutions related to Deep learning and artificial intelligence in Financial data or any time series modeling.
+I'll try my best to answer your email, Whether for a potential project or just to say hi!